Culture of Jersey: National identity

 Jersey has often been patriotic about its connection with the British Crown, and by extension the UK itself.
 In 1833, a list of public houses in St Helier include two named the 'Britannia', the 'Crown and Thistle', 'George III', the King's Arms', the 'King's Head', the Robin Hood', three named the 'Royal George', 'True Britain', and 'Waterloo'.
-On Mulcaster Street, a pub now named the Lamplighter features on its edifice a seated figure of Britainnia hlding a shield and trident, with a flagstaff displaying the Union Jack.
+On Mulcaster Street, a pub now named the Lamplighter features on its edifice a seated figure of Britannia holding a shield and trident, with a flagstaff displaying the Union Jack.

 Food and drink

 Seafood has traditionally been important to the cuisine of Jersey: mussels (called moules locally), scallops, oysters, lobster and crabs — especially spider crabs which are considered a particular delicacy.
 Razor-fishing, sand-eeling and limpeting used to be popular activities but have declined in importance.
 Ormers, being highly sought after, are conserved and fishing is restricted.
 Another seafood speciality is conger soup.

 Bean crock (les pais au fou) can best be described as a sort of Norman cassoulet.
 It is a slow-cooked pork and bean stew, most authentically containing a pig's trotter, water and onions.
 In the past the dish was so ubiquitous that English-speaking visitors, purporting to believe that the people of Jersey ate nothing else, dubbed the inhabitants Jersey beans (this epithet is sometimes considered derogatory, but a Jersey primary school French coursebook Salut Jersey featured two beans Haricot and Mangetout).

 Nettle (ortchie) soup was once a popular dish and was considered a tonic for the heart.

-Jersey wonders (les mèrvelles) a sort of rich twisted doughnut is made less in the home than formerly but is still a popular treat at fairs and festivals.
+Jersey wonders (les mèrvelles), a sort of rich twisted doughnut, is made less in the home than formerly but is still a popular treat at fairs and festivals.
 A sort of wonder poached in milk is known as a fliotte (eune fliotte).

 Cabbage loaf is the traditional Jersey bread baked between two cabbage leaves.
 Historically, Jersey produced sturdy walking sticks fashioned from the stalks of cabbages, known as "Tall Jacks", which had been induced to grow tall stalks by removing leaves around the heart.

 Vraic buns are very large sweet buns with raisins, and were traditionally eaten when men went out vraicing on the shore.

 Hot cross buns, a popular food around Easter in England, were not introduced to the island until the nineteenth century, but are now readily available.